Mariawald Abbey: Old Rite

 During the tumultuous 1960s, the abbey embraced the current liturgical fashions.
-However, in 2008 on the Feast of the Presentation of Our Lady in the Temple (21 November), Mariawald Abbey gained from Pope Benedict XVI permission to return to the Old Rite and their original religious discipline.
-This makes Mariawald unique among Trappist monasteries around the world, in that they adhere to their traditional, strict rule, including the office of the liturgical books in force in the Catholic Church in 1962 (particularly the traditional Latin Mass according to the old Trappist use).
+However, in 2008 on the Feast of the Presentation of Our Lady in the Temple (21 November), Mariawald Abbey gained from Pope Benedict XVI permission to return to the Old Rite and their original religious discipline : This makes Mariawald unique among Trappist monasteries around the world, in that they adhere to their traditional, strict rule, including the office of the liturgical books in force in the Catholic Church in 1962 (particularly the traditional Latin Mass according to the old Trappist use).
 2010, Mariawald attempted to establish an academic program for the training of religious priests, but no course of study was completed.

 Closure and transformation

+Josef Vollberg resigned as abbot in October 2016.

 By the end of January 2018, it became known that somewhere in the year the abbey would be closed and the monks distributed over other abbeys.

 The monastery was officially closed.
 However, the tavern and bookshop remained open, and liqueur production was still ongoing.

 The abbey's motto is Luceat lux vestra ("Let your light shine"), from Matthew 5:16.

 In late 2018, the association "Trappistenkonvent Mariawald e.V." was renamed to "Kloster Mariawald e.V.".
 New members joined this association, and they elected a new executive board.

-As of January 1, 2021, Kloster Mariawald GmbH & Co.
-KG took over the ownership of the association and continued to operate the restaurant, bookstore, liqueur production, and online shipping.
+As of 1 January 2021, Kloster Mariawald GmbH & Co.
+KG took over the ownership of the land and operational buildings and continued to operate the restaurant, bookstore, liqueur production, and online shipping.
 The Diocese of Aachen announced, that an attempt is to be made to settle a religious community in Mariawald again, which could then use the premises as tenants.

 Since the closure of the monastery in 2018, it has been used as a museum with guided tours.

+Mariawald served as a setting for the TV productions "Da hilft nur beten" and the Tatort episode "Schweigen.".